bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

 A breakdown of its components is printed above it.
 The total number of outer SCF loops and inner SCF steps that were done is also shown.

-The ENERGY (QMMM) is the QMMM energy including all its components; the QM energy, MM energy and QMMM interation energy.
+The ENERGY (QMMM) is the QM/MM energy including all its components; the QM energy, MM energy and QM-MM interation energy.
 This is the energy you are usually interested in.

 Wavefuntions - NAME-RESTART.wfn